Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 More information is available on the Energy and Water Ombudsman Queensland (EWOQ) website.

-The Minister for Natural Resources, Mines and Energy has responsibilities under the Electricity Act and the Gas Supply Act including in relation to:
+The Minister for Energy, Renewables and Hydrogen has responsibilities under the Electricity Act and the Gas Supply Act including in relation to:

 - retail pricing